 Field-hunting tip

-Look in metasomatized limestone country — that is the host setting where kusachiite typically forms.
+Look in metasomatized limestone country, the host setting where kusachiite typically forms.
 If you start seeing kuselite, bismite, copper in float, you are in the right ground.
 Field specimens usually show a tabular crystals, aggregates habit, so train your eye for that shape before scanning the outcrop.